-If you have a Spouse, you may nonetheless elect to waive the 50% Joint and Survivor Pension and elect another optional form of benefit payment (listed below.)
-If you elect either the Life Benefit option or the Ten-Year Certain and Life Benefit option, the written, notarized consent of your Spouse is required.
+If you have a Spouse, you may nonetheless elect to waive the 50% Joint and Survivor Pension and elect another optional form of payment (listed below).
+If you elect either the Life Benefit Option or the Ten-Year Certain and Life Benefit Option, the written, notarized consent of your Spouse is required.
 However, the written, notarized consent of your Spouse is not required for election of another (66%), 75% or 100%) Joint and Survivor Pension option.

-Joint and Survivor Benefit Payment Options
+Joint and Survivor Pension Options